-Higher Inherent Risk Conclusion
+Higher Inherent Risk

+Conclusion

 Pension Liability Valuation

-The Local Authority Accounting Code of Practice and IAS19 require the Authority to make extensive disclosures within its financial statements regarding its membership of the Local Government Pension Scheme administered by Northamptonshire County Council.
-The Authority's pension fund deficit is a material estimated balance and the Code requires that this liability be
+The Local Authority Accounting Code of Practice and IAS19 require the Authority to make extensive disclosures within its financial statements regarding its membership of the Local County Council.
+The Authority's pension fund deficit is a material the McCloud ruling. estimated balance and the Code requires that this liability be disclosed on the Authority's balance sheet.